telus/tds-core/guide/getting-started/developers.md

 TDS components include:

-* semantic and accessible markup
+* Semantic and accessible markup
-* cross-browser compatible styling
+* Cross-browser compatible styling
-* responsive behaviour
+* Responsive behaviour
-* small, contained bits of UI logic
+* Small, contained bits of UI logic

 TDS components do not include:

-* business logic, such as validations or API calls
+* Business logic, such as validations or API calls
-* external margins or global side effects
+* External margins or global side effects

 ## Installing